 100 million people worldwide communicate in German – be one of them!
 By taking a language like German you are making yourself more employable for the future.
 German remains an important scientific language and German scientists are world leaders in many aspects of engineering, pharmaceuticals, pollution control and natural resources, and German research has brought us inventions that have revolutionised our world.
-Germany has the largest economy in the European Union and the third largest in the world, meaning that there are plenty of jobs out there that require employees that can speak German.
-Above all it is simply a fascinating language!
+Germany has the largest economy in the European Union meaning that there are plenty of jobs out there that require employees who can speak German.
+Above all, it is simply a fascinating language!

-Studying a Modern Foreign Language at A Level will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of the country of your chosen language.
-In addition, you will develop your grammatical knowledge and your spoken fluency further.
+Studying German A-Level will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of Germany, as well as develop your grammatical knowledge and your spoken fluency.

-At least two 5s and three 4s at GCSE, including at least a 6 in your chosen language at GCSE.
+At least five 5s at GCSE, including at least a 6 in German.